MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 For icons, we recommend using:
 *   `PNG` format for icons, but you may also use `BMP`, `GIF`, `ICO` or `JPEG` formats.
-*   Icons that are 128 x 128 px, which are resized by the browser if necessary.
+*   Images that are 128 x 128 px, which are resized by the browser if necessary.

 The directories of your project should be similar to the following structure.